 Close by you’ll find Che Guevara’s house, now a museum.
 There’s an interesting selection of photographs and Che’s personal belongings displayed in the museum.

-14. Stop at the Glorious Revolution Square
+13. Stop at the glorious Revolution Square

 Also, wired on the facades are the famous quotations: “Hasta la Victoria Siempre” – Until the Everlasting Victory, Always and “Vas Bien, Fidel” – You’re Doing Fine, Fidel.

-Ultimateley, try to take a good shot of the impressive 109-meter-tall José Martí Memorial that dominates the Plaza.
+Ultimately, try to take a good shot of the impressive 109-meter-tall José Martí Memorial that dominates the Plaza.

-One of the most fascinating things to do in Havana is to see the making of a Cuban cigar.
 If you don’t have time to travel to Vinales then book a tour at one of the three cigar factories in Cuba.
-Beware, strong tobacco scent will hit right at the entrance.
+Beware, a strong tobacco scent will hit right at the entrance.
 Most of the workers smoke cigars as they roll.

 All three, Romeo y Juliet, the best-known Partagas Factory and La Corona are all open to visitors.
 You’ll have to arrange a tour via a hotel concierge or a tour operator.
 Try Hotel Inglaterra, they should be able to arrange a tour for you.
 It costs around 10 CUC per person.

-A quick note about Cuban cigars.
-Don’t buy cigars from the locals on the streets, they are fake.
+Top Tip: Don’t buy cigars from the locals on the streets, they are fake.
 Cigar production in Cuba is strictly regulated and closely monitored.
 Therefore, you can only buy real cigars in specialised shops.

 Where to stay in Havana